 I love collaborating with others.
 Both with other creatives and custom work clients.

-The Bianco collection was a very special collaboration as it balances my love of textures and nature with my sister’s affinity for rich colors and modern lines.
+The Bianco collection was a very special collaboration as it balances my love of textures and nature with my sister’s affinity for rich colours and modern lines.

 Thanks to my customers, I have created many “collections of one.”
 These custom designs are made with just one special person in mind.
-I have worked with customers on one-of-a-kind engagement rings as well as jewellry to commemorate birthdays, graduations, and other major milestones.
-Other custom projects have involved redesigning vintage jewellry to make work with the client’s personal taste.
+I have worked with customers on unique engagement rings as well as jewellery to commemorate birthdays, graduations, and other major milestones.
+Other custom projects have involved redesigning heirloom jewellery to make work with the client’s personal taste.

-If you can describe the jewellry of your dreams, I would love to make it a reality for you—or a special person in your life.
+If you can describe the jewellery of your dreams, I would love to make it a reality for you—or a special person in your life.